How to Create a Candle Recipe Step by Step

 The goal of a candle formula is to figure out how much fragrance and wax to use when making a candle.
 The amount is dependent how much fragrance the wax can hold.
 Typically, most waxes hold 5-12%.
 This amount is referred to as the fragrance load which is identified by the vendor you purchased the wax from.

-Why only up to 12%?
-Think of wax like a sponges, the sponge can only hold so much water before it seeps out.
+Why only up to 12% fragrance load?
+Think of wax like a sponge, the sponge can only hold so much water before it seeps out.
 So if you have ever seen a candle with sweat beads in a cool room, that's the fragrance oil seeping out.
 Too much fragrance makes the candle less effective i.e clogs the wick and could present a fire hazard.

 We recommend not going over 9-10% for all the waxes we carry.